aunnnn/ml-tutorial/_build/html/_sources/blog_content/linear_regression/linear_regression_tutorial.rst.txt

-Note that it **doesn't matter** here whether we add it to the front or back, it will simply reflect correspondingly in our solution :math:`w`.
+Note that it **doesn’t matter** here whether we add it to the front or back, it will simply reflect correspondingly in our solution :math:`w`.

 Visualize our data points with respect to the true line